Everything to Know About the ABIM Longitudinal Knowledge Assessment (LKA)

 Testing accommodations are available for test-takers who need them.
 The deadline to submit documentation for accommodations is the end of the month prior to the enrollment deadline of the next quarter.
 In accordance with Title III, you should expect to have access to any necessary aids or services.

-If you need additional time for testing, this will be added to the 30-minute bank you can use to have more time on certain questions.
-Keep in mind that if you were approved for accommodations on the MOC exam, it’s not guaranteed these will automatically roll over to the LKA.
+If you need additional time for testing, this will be added to the 30-minute bank you can use to have more time on questions.
+Keep in mind that if you were approved for accommodations on the 10-year MOC exam, it’s not guaranteed these will automatically roll over to the LKA.
 So it’s important to reach out to the ABIM in advance to arrange this.

 What do I need to take the LKA?